 You may also like: Best Beaches In Australia

 To be honest, travel insurance is important wherever you travel but make sure you have adequate insurance to cover you in Australia, especially if you want to try out surfing or diving.

-Of course sun cream is an absolute essential item for your time in Australia, so make sure you have adequate sun protection for the whole of your stay.
+Of course, sun cream is an absolutely essential item for your time in Australia, so make sure you have adequate sun protection for the whole of your stay.